jishilkp/CapNews/README.md

 # CapNews

-It is a simple React Native application to display letest news feeds.
+It is a simple React Native application to display news feeds.
 It is a self-learning project, created to explore the features and components of React Native.

 Api Provider [feeds.24.com](https://feeds.24.com/articles/Fin24/Tech/rss).